UbiquityRobotics/learn2/jazzy-devel/_sources/models/magni6_mini.rst.txt

 Key features include:
     - **Compact Design**: Easily maneuvers in confined areas, ideal for indoor environments like classrooms, labs, wide vents.
-    - **Built-In LIDAR**: Equipped with a short-range LIDAR sensor for precise navigation and mapping.
+    - **Built-In LiDAR**: Equipped with a short-range LiDAR sensor for precise navigation and mapping.
-    - **Software Compatibillity**: Supports ROS2, Open-RMF, and EZ-MAP.
+    - **Software Compatibillity**: Supports ROS2, Open-RMF, and EZ-Map.
 This ensures seamless integration with other Magni 6 series robots for consistent workflows across the family.
-    - **Transferable Skills**: Learn on the Magni 6 Mini and apply the same principles to operate all other Magni 6 robot.
+    - **Transferable Skills**: Learn on the Magni 6 Mini and apply the same principles to operate all other Magni 6 robots.
     - **User-Friendly**: Suitable for beginners learning robotics and advanced users developing complex applications.

-|

 **Already got a Mini?**